This is the editorial policy for producing and reviewing health and patient information for Cancer Research UK About Cancer web pages.

 An appropriate member of the Health Information Team researches the content area and writes and develops a series of drafts.
 This process includes input from other Cancer Research UK teams where necessary.

-A manager in the patient information web team oversees the production of information both internally and externally.
+A manager in the team oversees the production of information both internally and externally.
 They are responsible for setting deadlines, commissioning reviewers and coordinating the production process to publication on the website.

 Videos, animations and diagrams